sudosoph/docs/content/how-to/rum.md

   }
 })(window);
 ```
+**Note again**: *Don't change the spelling of Uncategorised*

 The only sections you should need to configure are the if-statements.
-The page will default to `Uncategorised`, but that is overwritten if any of the if-statements resolves to true.
+The pageName variable will default to `Uncategorised`, but that default is overwritten if any if-statement resolves to true.
 The `bodyHasClass()` method will inspect the body for a given class and return a boolean, but you're free to make the if-logic pass in any other way that makes sense.
 In the example above, `Checkout` pages are identified by URL matching as opposed to HTML classnames.
 What matters is that pageName is set to the right value.

 #### 6) Contact section.io